Williams 2019 Sustainability Report highlights some of the work Williams is doing with renewable natural gas in partnership with several landfills.

-Recently, Pipe Up highlighted some of the work Williams is doing with renewable natural gas in partnership with Montauk Energy, a leading company in the development of renewable energy.
+One partner is Montauk Energy, a developer of renewable energy.
 Renewable natural gas by way of landfill-produced methane is an innovative way to collect natural gas and convert it into useable energy.

 However, Williams’ participation in such a creative endeavor doesn’t just stop at the Apex Landfill in Amsterdam, Ohio.